Icinga/icinga2/doc/2-getting-started.md

 -----------------------|--------------------|---------------------------
 RHEL/CentOS (EPEL)     | nagios-plugins-all | /usr/lib/nagios/plugins or /usr/lib64/nagios/plugins
 Debian                 | nagios-plugins     | /usr/lib/nagios/plugins
-FreeBSD                | nagios-plugins     | /usr/local/libexec/nagios
+FreeBSD                | monitoring-plugins | /usr/local/libexec/nagios
 OS X (MacPorts)        | nagios-plugins     | /opt/local/libexec

 Depending on which directory your plugins are installed into you may need to